 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement elements, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+The City has no deferred outflows of resources to report at this time.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows or resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.

-The City does not have any items that qualify for reporting in either of the above categories in the current fiscal year.
+The City has only one type of item, which arises only under a modified accrual basis of accounting that qualifies for reporting in this category.
+Accordingly, the item, unavailable, is reported only in the governmental funds balance sheet.
+The governmental funds report unavailable revenues from two sources: property taxes and municipal court fines.
+These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.